-Mail or Facsimile: You may mail or send by facsimile information to the address or fax number available at this link.
-You may use OCR's Discrimination Complaint Form or write your own letter.
-If you write your own letter, please include:
+You may use OCR's Discrimination Complaint Form or write your own letter or e-mail.
+If you write your own letter/e-mail, please include:

 - The complainant's name, address and, if possible (although not required), a telephone number where the complainant may be reached during business hours; - Information about the person(s) or class of persons injured by the alleged discriminatory act(s) (names of the injured person(s) are not required); - The name and location (city and state) of the institution that committed the alleged discriminatory act(s); and - A description of the alleged discriminatory act(s) in sufficient detail to enable OCR to understand what occurred, when it occurred, and the basis for the alleged discrimination.